Sexuality during pregnancy is more than deciding whether to have sex or not.

 • Be patient with each other.

-• Show tenderness in other ways: hugs, kisses and caresses.
+• Show tenderness in other ways: hugs, kisses, holding hands and caresses.

-• If your belly gets in the way when your partner is on top, have him or her support their weight on their arms.
+• To protect your belly when you are on the bottom, have your partner support their weight on their arms.

 • You may feel more comfortable on top.

-• Try the “spoon position” with your partner’s front against your back.
-Your partner enters you from behind.
+• Try the “spoon position” with their front against your back.
+They enter you from behind.

-• You have a medical condition, including a history of miscarriage, that may affect whether you can safely have any sexual activity.
+• Have a medical condition, including a history of miscarriage, that may affect whether you can safely have any sexual activity.

-• You have feelings of extreme sadness, or are crying a lot.
+• Have feelings of extreme sadness or are crying a lot.

 Toronto Public Health